HoLaw77/CI-Project-5.2/README.md

 </tbody>
 </table>

+<h2>Future Development Possibility</h2>

+<li>Adding Description in Book detail page to let customer read a summary of the book</li>
+<li>Add News and Activity in Nav bar to store activities such as Book club</li>
+<li>Development Function to Filter books based on genre and language</li>

 <h2>Testing</h2>
 <li>I tested that this page works in different browser such as: Chrome, Microsoft-edge, Firefox.</li>
 <li>I confirmed the project is responsive, look goods and function on all standard size screen using devtool device tool bar.</li>